Smokin Zo's BBQ

 We look at where the truck or buffet lands, how guests move, and how long the food needs to hold.

-New Jersey does not have statewide reciprocity confirmed for this route yet.
+New Jersey does not have statewide reciprocity confirmed for this service area yet.
 We treat health, fire, parking, access, and setup rules as address-specific until the event location and requirements are confirmed.

 Review note: the goal is simple — protect the food, keep the service plan realistic, and avoid locking in a setup that fails once guests arrive.